klauer/epics-sumo-mirror/doc/reference-sumo.rst

 config standalone DIRECTORY
 :::::::::::::::::::::::::::

+This command is used to create a new sumo directory with an independent build directory and an independent copy of the dependency database.

-Create a new configuration for "standalone" builds.
+It creates a new configuration for "standalone" builds.
 DIRECTORY is created if it does not yet exist.
 This command takes all settings and command line options but sets dbrepomode to "pull" and dbdir to DIRECTORY/database.
 It also sets builddir to DIRECTORY/build.
 Option dbrepo must be set, this is used to create a local copy of the dependency database in DIRECTORY/database.
 If there is a